Networking: Making Career Connections

 These events are sponsored by the Arts & Sciences Career Connections Committee, Arts & Sciences Career Development and Arts & Sciences Alumni Affairs & Development.

 **Funding for students to travel to a Career Connections event is available for Arts & Sciences students.
-Applications for funding are due December 16th at 11:59pm.
+Applications for funding are due mid-December.
 Awards will be made on a rolling basis.

 Munschauer Career Series